opensearch-project/documentation-website/_clients/agents-and-ingestion-tools/index.md

 ## Downloads

 You can download the OpenSearch output plugin for Logstash from [OpenSearch downloads](https://opensearch.org/downloads.html).
-The Logstash output plugin is compatible with OpenSearch and open source versions of Elasticsearch (7.10.2 or lower).
+The Logstash output plugin is compatible with OpenSearch and Elasticsearch OSS (7.10.2 or lower).

 These versions of Beats offer the best compatibility with OpenSearch.
 For more information, see the [compatibility matrices](#compatibility-matrices).